 My final Carnegie in Bloomfield, the thirteenth of these travels (two in Colorado, six in Kansas, one in Missouri, two in Illinois and two in Indiana), was also constructed with red brick.
 It still served as a library, though it had been doubled in size with a matching red-brick addition.
 It was identified as "Carnegie Public Library" across its top with "Erected AD MCLIX" just below.
 I reached it an hour before closing time.
 I was able to email Janina that I was twenty-seven miles from Bloomington.
 I had ridden nearly ninety miles already.
 She was on line and emailed me back telling me where to find the key to the house she was staying at if no one was home when I arrived.

 Though I had some wind assistance I still had some hills to negotiate.
-I was running low on energy and had to stop half way for a snack, but at least I had no worries of having to push on after dark to meet my Saturday night deadline.
+I energy was ebbing, and I needed to stop half way for a snack, but at least I had no worries of having to push on after dark to meet my Saturday night deadline.
 I could finally somewhat relax and not be concerned with having to squeeze as many miles I could into the daylight remaining.
 I completely the 1,400 miles in less than fifteen days.
 It was as joyous a hug as I have ever received when Janina answered the door.
 I arrived just in time for a Greek stew she had prepared for her old college friends Michael and Susan, who would be leaving for Greece in less than a week and would be our hosts for the night before we moved on to Dwight's farm outside of town.